bwolf1/grpc-rest-service/README.md

-# A containerized REST and gRPC service
+# Containerized Golang gRPC service with a REST gateway

-A working template for creating a containerized Golang gRPC service with a REST gateway, residing in a kubernetes cluster.
+A fully functional service that can be used as a template for creating other containerized Golang gRPC services with a REST gateway.

 A small Golang gRPC client is also included, for testing.